import-pandas-as-numpy/import-pandas-as-numpy.github.io/content/posts/advanced-chainsaw-2/index.md

 Chainsaw rules are YAML documents that essentially act as reusable Tau queries.
 Recall that Tau is Chainsaw's documentation tagging syntax,and takes advantage of a key-value relationship.
-To refresh ourselves further, we might look at a simple Tau query: `Event.System.EventID: =4624` This look in the Event key, which contains the System key, which contains the EventID key, and 'tag' documents that match our expression.
+To refresh ourselves further, we might look at a simple Tau query: `Event.System.EventID: =4624` This looks in the Event key, which contains the System key, which contains the EventID key, and 'tag' documents that match our expression.
 In this case, that expression is checking for equality to 4624.
 This simple Tau query checks for Event ID 4624, which is commonly associated with account logins.